RonanSoriano/adapterPattern/README.md

             <ul>
                 <li> Laptop - Represents a laptop device that needs to be plugged into a power source.
 It has the charge() method.</li>
                 <li> Refrigerator - Represents a refrigerator device that requires a power source.
 It has the startCooling() method.</li>
-                <li>S martphoneCharger - Represents a smartphone charger that needs to be plugged in for charging.
+                <li> SmartphoneCharger - Represents a smartphone charger that needs to be plugged in for charging.
 It has the chargePhone() method.</li>
             </ul>
         </li>
         <li> Target Object: